-- Considering the recommendation received through the Company's Audit Committee regarding the election of statutory auditor at the 2021 AGM. - Considering Board and statutory auditor remuneration issues and proposals to the 2021 AGM. - Considering a proposal to appoint an external independent Chairman for the 2021 AGM. - Considering amendments to the Nomination Committee Process and that no changes should be imposed. - Considering the size and composition of the Board in light of the diversity recommendations in the Corporate Governance Code, including gender balance, age, educational and professional backgrounds and the proposed Board members' individual and collective qualifications, experiences and capabilities in respect of the Company's current position and expected development. - Considering the results of the external assessment of the Board and the functioning of its work. - Members of the Nomination Committee met and had discussions with current Board members Alex Schneiter and Jakob Thomasen to discuss the work and functioning of the Board, and also met with the new proposed Board member Adam I. Lundin.
+- Considering the recommendation received through the Company's Audit Committee regarding the election of statutory auditor at the 2022 AGM. - Considering Board and statutory auditor remuneration issues and proposals to the 2022 AGM, including additional Board remuneration for 2021 tied to the increased workload during the year. - Considering a proposal to appoint an external independent Chairman for the 2022 AGM. - Considering the size and composition of the Board in light of the diversity recommendations in the Corporate Governance Code, including gender balance, age, educational and professional backgrounds and the proposed Board members' individual and collective qualifications, experiences and capabilities in respect of the Company's current position and expected development, as well as the indictment of two Board members and announced transaction with Aker BP. - · Discussing succession planning matters. - Considering the results of the external assessment of the Board and the functioning of its work. - Members of the Nomination Committee met and had discussions with current Board members Cecilia Vieweg, Grace Reksten Skaugen, Jakob Thomasen and C. Ashley Heppenstall to discuss the work and functioning of the Board.

-The full Nomination Committee report, including the final proposals to the 2021 AGM, is available on the Company's website.
+The full Nomination Committee report, including the final proposals to the 2022 AGM, is available on the Company's website.